stig/www.brautaset.org/_posts/2007-06-15-piping-to-sh.md

     for f in *.doc ; do mv $f ${f%.doc}.txt ; done

-Imagine that you <em>haven't</em> done that kind of transformation <em>a thousand times</em> and so feel a bit apprehensive about diving right in.
+Imagine that you *haven't* done that kind of transformation *a thousand times* and so feel a bit apprehensive about diving right in.
 The standard way to get around that is to pre-pend the command with echo:

     for f in *.doc ; do echo mv $f ${f%.doc}.txt ; done